dafny-lang/dafny/docs/_includes/Types.md

 and that `new` does not require that an initialization method be invoked at creation.

-A clas can declare special initializing methods called _constructor methods_.
+A class can declare special initializing methods called _constructor methods_.
 See Section [#sec-method-declarations].

 ## Field Declarations